-Playing a large role in this is our replica traditional Japanese cottage (left), and our Museum, with four galleries displaying rotating and permanent exhibits of traditional and contemporary Japanese art and handicrafts.
+Playing a large role in this is our replica traditional Japanese cottage (left), and our Museum, with its galleries displaying rotating and permanent exhibits of traditional and contemporary Japanese art and handicrafts.
 These range from expositions of hanging scrolls and wood block prints to shows of fans and kimonos, as well as of ceramics, metalwork, and sculpture.
 Check here often to stay abreast of our varied offerings.